stevenharman/stevenharman.net-octopress/source/_posts/2011-06-09-git-pull-with-automatic-rebase.markdown

 <h3>A better approach</h3>

 I typically use the same workflow as above with one tweak.
-Rather than `git pull` I use `git pull --rebase` which will fetch the remote commits, and rebase your commits on top of the new commits from the remote.
-This is the &acirc;&euro;&oelig;re-writing&acirc;&euro; of history folks often talk about.
+Rather than `git pull` I use `git pull --rebase`.
+The `--rebase` option will fetch the remote commits and rebase your commits on top of the new commits from the remote.
+This is the "re-writing" of history folks often talk about.

 <h3>Make it better, automatically!</h3>